Through the Window, 2024

 50 1/2 x 41 1/2 x 2, Acrylic, charcoal, colored pencil, fabric, recycled burlap painting and oil stick on canvas

-Objects in a specific space and time at Arts, Letters and Numbers and those transported.
+Objects in a specific space and time at Arts, Letters and Numbers and those transported from the old cotton mill in Averill Park, NY.

 35 x 52, Acrylic, markers, pencil, charcoal, recycled paintings, fabric, oil sticks and tarp on canvas.